jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 # TODO

+- Make another commit before (or after? or both?) the commit where we apply coccinelle with manual fixups while we get coccinelle working.
 - Get feedback on approach
 - Try to make it impossible for users to access dentry.
 Move struct definition to some "internal.h" file
 - Consider reducing casts by using helper functions to convert to/from dentry